hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 Each option has technical challenges and limitations, but it's possible to define the following decisions as an outcome:

-- the resource MUST be stored on-chain to guarantee trust and longevity aspects, for the Atala PRISM platform it is the Cardano blockchain
+- the resource MUST be stored on-chain to guarantee trust and longevity aspects, for the Identus platform it is the Cardano blockchain
 - the resource SHOULD be indexed for quick lookup over the API
 - the resource CAN be referenced in the DID Document for additional discoverability
 - the resource MUST be dereferenced from the DID URL according to W3C or ToIP specification and implementation